 Estimated reading time: 5 minutes

-At this time of year, the flowering fruit trees look absolutely gorgeous and healthy.
+In spring, the flowering fruit trees look absolutely gorgeous and healthy.

 Monitoring fruit trees in flower